noureddinekhiati/Graph_Theory/README.md

 ![image](https://user-images.githubusercontent.com/46073873/55177167-dd2fb380-5182-11e9-94e0-9a212ea9fd1f.png)

-# 1-Implimenting Graph using Adjacent list
+# 1 - Implimenting Graph using Adjacent list

 Adjacency List:
 An array of lists is used.
 Size of the array is equal to the number of vertices.
 Let the array be array[].